TX county records and permit guide

 Texas can look simple from the state page, but the practical homeowner wrinkle is delegated local authority plus site-evaluation-driven system choice.
 Final design, permit timing, and approval still need local verification.

 Texas quote conversations get sharper once you know the local permitting authority and whether the site evaluation is already on file.
-If you already know the state and job type, you can move straight into the short quote request flow.
+If the local file is still thin, go back to the narrower workflow page instead of jumping into quote mode too early.

 Official sources for Texas